 There are no income limitations for these exemptions.
-As a result, this exemption is a good alternative for elders who do not qualify under the Elderly Persons exemption discussed in Section D, no. 1 of this chapter.
+As a result, this exemption is a good alternative for older adults who do not qualify under the Elderly Persons exemption discussed in Section D, no. 1 of this chapter.
 A surviving spouse or a minor with a deceased parent does not have to own and occupy the property for any period of time to receive this exemption.
-An elderly person, on the other hand, applying for this exemption must have owned and occupied the property as his or her primary residence for at least five or 10 years, depending on the town's discretion.
+An older adult, on the other hand, applying for this exemption must have owned and occupied the property as their primary residence for at least five or 10 years, depending on the town's discretion.